Is Linear Feedback on Smoothed Dynamics Sufficient for Stabilizing Contact-Rich Plans?: Results

 \subsubsection{Hardware Setup}

 We use two 7-DoF Kuka iiwa arms for the hardware experiments.
 The robots run a joint impedance controller.
-We use a motion capture system to estimate the state of the objects.
+We use a motion capture system to measure the state of the objects.